rendy-it/Azure-VMs/README.md

 </p>
 <p>

-- On the next page
+- On the next page:

   - Select the subscription you prefer.